-Our lines of business operate in cooperation to provide products and services to our customers.
-Revenue is recorded in the line of business responsible for the related product or service.
-Fee sharing is recorded to allocate portions of such revenue to other lines of business involved in selling to or providing service to customers.
-The most significant revenues for which fee sharing is recorded relate to customer derivatives and brokerage services, which are recorded by PFCMIG and shared with Regional Banking.
+Our business segments operate in cooperation to provide products and services to our customers.
+Revenue is recorded in the business segment responsible for the related product or service.
+Fee sharing is recorded to allocate portions of such revenue to other business segments involved in selling to or providing service to customers.
+The most significant revenues for which fee sharing is recorded relate to customer derivatives and brokerage services, which are recorded by PFG and shared with Retail and Business Banking.